Up-to-date for v.205 - Pathfinder. See the 'Changelog' tab for more info.

 This is important, because even if you're able to grind for hours everyday without feeling any pain, you are still at risk of developing carpal tunnel or RSI.
 If you are concerned about your wrist health, I would avoid this class altogether.
 But if you are determined to play Blaster, it's extremely important to moderate your gameplay, as well as make sure you're taking the steps needed to care for your wrists (things like wrist exercises or making sure you have proper wrist positioning/overall posture).

-The only two Blaster skills that are heavily affected by ping are Hammer Smash and Bullet Blast.
 The appearance of Hammer Smash's shockwave is delayed by lag, and this normally wouldn't be a problem, except you're also locked out of using your skills until the shockwave appears, making a fully charged Hammer Smash clunky to downright unusable depending on how hard you're lagging.
 Bullet Blast requires you to hit Revolving Cannon to charge up the skill, but any lag you experience will cause delays in your inputs.
 With enough lag, the skill may release before you're able to fully charge the skill.